AutoGain: Gain Function Adaptation with Submovement Efficiency Optimization: Study 1: Trackpad Gain Function

-The driving idea behind \methodname\ is to reduce aiming errors as a means to improve pointing performance.
+In 30 minutes of intensive use, \methodname\ produced a well-performing gain function starting from scratch.
+User performance and workload ratings were comparable to that of Mac OS X trackpad function, which has been hand-tuned since 1994 (1st MacBook trackpad) and \finalAdd{replicated the participants' daily settings.} The data lend evidence to the main goal of \methodname\, which is to reduce aiming errors as a means to improve pointing performance.
 Figure \ref{fig:distanceresidual} shows that these errors are indeed being reduced over time.
 Performance between \methodname\ and the baseline became similar at the same time as aiming errors, around \block~7.